TYPES OF APPROVAL

 6. Data sheets and approval certificates of safety critical components.

-circuitry (e.g. power supplies, transformers, mains switches, etc.) and any other component, the failure of which can affect safety (e.g. optocouplers, thermal
+in primary circuitry (e.g. power supplies, transformers, mains switches, etc.) and any other component, the failure of which can affect safety (e.g. optocouplers,

 COURSE OF A PRODUCT INVESTIGATION